-Consumer credit card debt statistics – an indicator of spending trends and household financial health – support the notion of a rapidly improving economy, which is further evidenced by the fact that an impressive 321,000 jobs were added in November while the unemployment rate hovers at 5.8%.
-The credit card charge-off rate, at 2.89%, is at the lowest point since 1985, you see, which indicates that consumers have the financial wherewithal to remain current on their obligations.
+Consumer credit card debt statistics – an indicator of spending trends and household financial health – support the notion of a rapidly improving economy, which is further evidenced by the fact that nearly 3 million jobs were added in 2014 while the unemployment rate closed the year at 5.6%.
+The fact that defaults are at their lowest level since WalletHub began tracking credit card debt six years ago also indicates that consumers have the financial wherewithal to remain current on their obligations.
 That’s the good news.

 By the Numbers: